Spy-Nexus/Maths-Physics/README.md

-# Maths-Physics
+# 📖 Maths-Physics

-This is a repository for python maths and physics
+I have created this repository to enjoying on puting some mathematics concepts

+I want sometimes to use numpy or matplotlib